Hongkong Post e-Cert

 G-3 How can I verify the status of my revoked certificate?

-You can verify the status of your revoked Hongkong Post e-Cert certificate by pulling down the entire Hongkong Post CA Certification Revocation List (CRL) from the directory server at ldap.hongkongpost.gov.hk, which is updated everyday.
+You can verify the status of your revoked Hongkong Post e-Cert certificate by pulling down the entire Hongkong Post CA Certification Revocation List (CRL) from the directory server at ldap1.eCert.gov.hk, which is updated everyday.
 The CRL on the directory server can only be read by using the LDAP protocol and you need a client software with LDAP capability, for example, the Crypto Tools bundled in the e-Cert Customer Kit.
-Alternatively, you can go to our web site and access the CRL at the following URL : http://crl1.hongkongpost.gov.hk/crl/e-CertCA1CRL1.crl.
-For users of Microsoft Windows with Internet Explorer 5.0 or above, when your open the CRL file, there will be a CRL pop up screen showing the list of revoked certificates in certificate serialnumber order.
+Alternatively, you can go to our web site and access the CRL at the following URL : http://crl1.eCert.gov.hk/crl/eCertCA1-10CRL1.crl.
+For users of Microsoft Windows, when your open the CRL file, there will be a CRL pop up screen showing the list of revoked certificates in certificate serialnumber order.
 You may then locate the certificate by the certificate serial number.
 Please note that the revocation status of expired certificates will not be published in CRL.

 H-1 Is there any way to recover my Hongkong Post e-Cert certificate if my hard drive has crashed?